pypy/pypy/pypy/doc/objspace.rst

 The sources of PyPy contain the various object spaces in the directory :source:`pypy/objspace/`.

+..
+TODO: what to do with these paragraphs?

+All object-space operations take and return :ref:`application-level <application-level>` objects.
+There are only a few, very simple, object-space operations which allow the bytecode interpreter to gain some knowledge about the value of an application-level object.

+The most important one is :py:func:`is_true`, which returns a boolean interpreter-level value.
+This is necessary to implement, for example, if-statements (or rather, to be pedantic, to implement the conditional-branching bytecodes into which if-statements get compiled).

+..
+TODO: audit ^^

 .. _objspace-interface:

 Object Space Interface
 ----------------------

-This is the public API that all Object Spaces implement.
+This is the public API that all Object Spaces implement:

 Administrative Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~

-``getexecutioncontext():``
+.. py:function:: getexecutioncontext()

-  Return current active execution context
+  Return the currently active execution context.
   (:source:`pypy/interpreter/executioncontext.py`).

-``getbuiltinmodule(name):``
+.. py:function:: getbuiltinmodule(name)

-  Return a Module object for the built-in module given by name
+  Return a :py:class:`Module` object for the built-in module given by ``name``.
   (:source:`pypy/interpreter/module.py`).

 Operations on Objects in the Object Space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These functions both take and return "wrapped" objects.
+These functions both take and return "wrapped" (i.e. :ref:`application-level <application-level>`) objects.

-The following functions implement operations with a straightforward semantic - they directly correspond to language-level constructs:
+The following functions implement operations with straightforward semantics - they directly correspond to language-level constructs:

    ``id, type, issubtype, iter, next, repr, str, len, hash,``